(Kernelized) Stein variational gradient descent

 We manufacture an empirical \(q\) by using a set of particles \(\{x_i\}_{i=1}^n\).

-First confusion: The first time I heard about this, as a person staring at Neural Nets too hard for too long, the first confusion is that the Gradient descent here is not SGD where we assimilate gradient steps by looking at examples; it is rather a gradient descent in parameters space which converges in a batched fashion towards a good approximation of the posterior.
+The gradient descent here is not SGD where we assimilate gradient steps by looking at examples; it is rather a gradient descent in parameter space which converges towards a good approximation of the posterior.

 A worked example will sort this out.